 Indivision ECS was designed to work with all OCS/ECS Amiga models with as little hassle as possible.
 This is the reason for it's funny shape.
 However, due to the multitude of different boards, there are a few cases where additional modifications are required:

 A603, A604 or A604n Memory Expansion required for operation.
 If you only have an A603, you'll have to remove the floppy drive.
 To avoid short circuits, the metal shield must either be cut or removed entirely (most Amiga 600 computers were delivered without the shield in the first place, so this is a minor issue).
 If you have an Apollo accelerator card, you will need an A604 or A604n as carrier card.
 The A603 will cause a mechanical conflict with the Apollo accelerator.
+With A604 or A604n, the bottom cover will have to be left open, otherwise the keyboard will not fit.

 Due to space constraints, the backup battery for the realtime-clock must either be moved or removed.